Tennessee State Museum modern round building with tall columns, glass facade, trees, and reflecting water fountain.

 In fact, the collection contains a representation of Tennessee, its land and its people, from prehistoric times to the present day.
 All kinds of significant artifacts related to the state’s history have been acquired over several decades, including art, furniture, textiles and photographs produced by Tennesseans.

-The museum, which has both permanent and temporary exhibits that cover more than 13,000 years of Tennessee art and history, is often rated among the top three museums in Nashville and attracts an estimated 130,000 visitors annually.
+The museum, which has both permanent and temporary exhibits that cover thousands of years of Tennessee art and history, is often rated among the top three museums in Nashville and attracts an estimated 130,000 visitors annually.

 Music Is the Thread That Connects Every Tennessee City in New Museum Exhibit

-In late 2023, the Tennessee State Museum opened a new temporary exhibit (although it will be on view for five years and change each year) spotlighting the state’s musical traditions.
-“The Tennessee Playlist: The People, Places and Roots of Our Music” explores the diverse music heard across the state and focuses on the interplay of tradition and change over the years, ranging from Southeastern Indian tunes and spirituals to Kurdish songs and mariachi music – and everything in between.
+The museum’s music gallery, “The Tennessee Playlist: The People, Places and Roots of Our Music,” spotlights the state’s musical traditions.
+Exploring the diverse music heard across the state, it focuses on the interplay of tradition and change over the years, ranging from Southeastern Indian tunes and spirituals to Kurdish songs and mariachi music – and everything in between.

 The exhibition includes artifacts related to the state’s musical history and a variety of interactive displays to help visitors experience the various sounds of the state.
 Guests can expect to see memorabilia like radios, a WSM microphone, recording equipment and jukeboxes from the museum’s collection, as well as an original bench from Nashville’s Ryman Auditorium and a display related to Tootsie’s Orchid Lounge in downtown Nashville.
 Other items on view include performance clothing worn by Johnny Cash, Chet Atkins and Isaac Hayes; a guitar owned by Dolly Parton; and a guitar made by master luthier Manuel Delgado.